apiato/documentation/docs/getting-started/overview.md

 ```

 This function takes a Request class `SayHelloRequest` to automatically checks if the user has the right access to this
-endpoint. _Only if the user has access, it proceed to the function body._
+endpoint. _Only if the user has access, it proceeds to the function body._

 Then the function calls an Action (`SayHelloAction`) to perform the business logic.